PhilippeBekaert/snd-hdspe/doc/controls.md

 will report two 64-bit values: the current LTC 64-bit code and the LTC time at which that current code started.

+The current LTC code is the code of the last fully received LTC frame, incremented by one frame.
+The current LTC start time in fact is the time at which that last fully received LTC frame ended.
+This is correct, and what a user expects, for continuous and forward running LTC.
+For stationary, jumping, or backward running LTC, the code shall be corrected appropriately.

 LTC output is started by writing the 'LTC Out' control.
 The 'LTC Out' control contains two 64-bit values similar to the 'LTC In' control
 element: the LTC 64-bit code